fsprojects/fantomas/docs/Documentation.md

 Fantomas also exposes some less official helper functions when formatting code in FAKE scripts.
 Checkout the [FAKE sample](../fake-sample/README.md) for more details.
-These functions are not consider to be part of the public API, so they could be improved without the need to bump the major version.
+These functions are not considered to be part of the public API, so they could be improved without the need to bump the major version.